 A Hole Game

-Since this is a top-of-the-line Nintendo game, all the bad things about action puzzle games are smoothed out.
-There are so many pitfalls the game could have fallen into, but you can see they play-tested the hell out of the game to make it fun.
+Since this is a top-of-the-line Miyamoto game all the bad things about action puzzle games are smoothed out.
+There are so many pitfalls the game could have fallen into but you can see they play-tested the hell out of the game to make it fun.
 Unlike Lode Runner, the enemies of the game stick to predictable patterns.
 They never run toward you, Terminator-style, making you run for your life every instant.
 Instead, you get in their way, because they follow a pattern.

 Every puzzle has the same solution: push the black ball against the rock blocking the path to the next screen.
 So you can fixate on getting that ball where it needs to go.
-There are multiple objects you can push, but they always gravitate around getting out of the black ball’s way.
+There are multiple objects you can push but they always gravitate around getting out of the black ball’s way.
 However, the game often gives you more objects than you need.
 A pipe elbow will be pointless and irrelevant to the solution of the puzzle.
-Thus, puzzles are not always clean, meaning that you have more than what you need to finish the puzzle.
+Thus, puzzles are not always clean, meaning that you have more than what you need to finish it.
 On top of that, there are sometimes multiple methods to clear an exit.
 This is particularly apparent in level 4, where you have in quick succession multiple types of puzzles.
-So, when reaching a new screen, you immediately need to figure out whether there are objects that are useless to you.
-This can be fun if you want a different kind of puzzle title.
+So when reaching a new screen you immediately need to figure out whether there are objects that are useless to complete the level.

-The original Game Boy is at its best with this game; to me Mole Mania is a gift from above.
+The original Game Boy is at its best with this game; to me Mole Mania is a gift.
 I’ve adored Miyamoto’s trifecta of the late ’90s: Yoshi’s Island, which he believed to be his last 2D platformer, Super Mario 64, his success at inventing how to jump and explore a 3D world, and The Legend of Zelda: Ocarina of Time, the refinement of everything learned making those two other games.
-I thought I had played all his games made during that era, but here we have a fourth, lesser work, done with the same talent by the same man and I had never played it.
-I can’t bring myself to finish Mole Mania since when I’m done there will be no more games from golden-era Miyamoto.
+I thought I had played all his games made during that era, but here we have a fourth albeit lesser work done with the same talent by the same man and I had never played it.
+I can’t bring myself to finish Mole Mania; when I’m done I won’t have any games from golden age Miyamoto.

 As a last aside, Mole Mania gives a great example against the concept of console generations to classify video games.
-Go read about video game history on Wikipedia for example, or pick up any lesser book, and you’ll be very quickly presented with this idea of console generations defining the whole industry.
+Go read about video game history on Wikipedia for example or pick up any lesser book and you’ll be very quickly presented with this idea of console generations defining the whole industry.
 It’s everywhere, to the point where developers themselves constantly discuss their work in the context of generations.
 While generations can make some sense if only TV consoles existed, portable systems exist and are just as important.
-A game like Mole Mania, and any Game Boy game released in 1996, is considered in the same goddamn generation as the Famicom released in 1983.
+A game like Mole Mania and any Game Boy game released in 1996 is considered in the same goddamn generation as the Famicom released in 1983.
 Mole Mania was developed by Miyamoto concurrently with Super Mario 64.
 Both titles are brethrens, directed by the same man at the same time.
-So that’s why I’m against the concept of generations, which is player-centric, while video games are made by artists, and artistic considerations and mindsets are more important than marketing categorization.
+No one should consider those games two generations apart.
+So that’s why I’m against the concept of generations, which is player-centric, while video games are made by artists.
+Artistic considerations and mindsets are more important than marketing categorization.
 Mole Mania embodies that idea perfectly.